Antibody dependent cellular cytotoxicity - a neglected anti-HIV iImmune response!

 Exciting data from Dr Amy Chung shows that HIV-specific ADCC responses can force immune escape.
 This strongly suggests ADCC applies significant pressure to HIV.
 This was published in PNAS120 * and attracted some media interest with reports appearing in The Age and Science Illustrated amongst others.
 We also found that people with HIV that progresses more slowly to AIDS have enhanced ADCC responses to specific parts of HIV.
-137,166,236 * Dr Matt Parsons joined our group to study the role of NK cells in the ADCC process126 *.
-Our PhD student Wen Shi Lee and collaborators at the Alfred hospital are investigating how ADCC might help clear cell with latent HIV and thus help in the search for a HIV cure.
-196,235,244 * We have also started a collaboration with the National AIDS Research Institute in India to study ADCC immunity to HIV.
-216,222 *
+137,166,236 * Dr Matt Parsons has studied the role of NK cells in the ADCC process126 *.
+Dr Wen Shi Lee and collaborators at the Alfred hospital are investigating how ADCC might help clear cell with latent HIV and thus help in the search for a HIV cure.
+196,235,244 * We have also collaborated with the National AIDS Research Institute in India to study ADCC immunity to HIV.
+216,222 * We are collaborating with Drs Mark Hogarth and Bruce Wines at the Burnet Institute to study novel Fc-receptor dimers to simplify further the measurement of ADCC to HIV and influenza267, 236, 233 *.

 Faculty Research Themes